Legal

 Which lawful basis we rely on may affect your data protection rights, which include:

-- Right of access — you can ask for copies of your personal information.
+- Right of access, you can ask for copies of your personal information.

-- Right to rectification — you can ask us to correct inaccurate or incomplete information.
+- Right to rectification, you can ask us to correct inaccurate or incomplete information.

-- Right to erasure — you can ask us to delete your personal information.
+- Right to erasure, you can ask us to delete your personal information.

-- Right to withdraw consent — where we rely on consent, you can withdraw it at any time.
+- Right to withdraw consent, where we rely on consent, you can withdraw it at any time.

 If you make a request, we'll respond without undue delay and within one month.
 To make a request, email privacy@tutorperch.com.
+We verify your identity by sending a magic-link to the email on file before fulfilling a request.

 Our lawful bases